HimanshuC22/Mystery-Box-Challenge_For-Freshies/README.md

 If you don't have Arduino, we recommend you, to practice coding, and setting up your account on TinkerCAD using this tutorial <br>
 https://www.youtube.com/watch?v=3kDMYomFw5o

-If you plan, to buy Arduino, you need to download the Software, from below Website <br>
+If you plan, to buy Arduino, you need to download the Software, from the below website <br>
 https://www.arduino.cc/en/main/software

 ### Steps to be followed-